 Power Wheels are a life-like vehicle replica toy with the potential to provide children with an endless amount of fun.
 They usually run off of a 12-volt rechargeable battery, depending on the size of the vehicle.
-A commonly asked question among Power Wheels owners is, is it safe to use a lawnmower battery in a Power Wheels?
+A commonly asked question among Power Wheels owners is, is it safe to use a lawnmower battery in Power Wheels?

 This article will go over how a stock Power Wheels and a lawnmower battery work, respectively, and the differences and similarities between them.
-Next, we will explore whether or not it is possible to install a lawn mower battery in a Power Wheels, and if so, how it is to be done.
-Finally, we will look at any potential safety risks associated with using a lawnmower battery to power your Power Wheels, so read on.
+Next, I will explore whether or not it is possible to install a lawn mower battery in a Power Wheels, and if so, how it is to be done.
+Finally, I will look at any potential safety risks associated with using a lawnmower battery to power your Power Wheels, so read on.

 What Type of Batteries Come Standard in a Power Wheels?

 As mentioned at the onset of this article, a typical Power Wheels vehicle comes stock from the manufacturer with a 12-volt battery that can be recharged by plugging it into a standard electrical outlet.

 These batteries are not unlike any other battery of their sort, besides the fact that most will come with a trademark Power Wheels logo fashioned on the side.